-5.1 Regulatory recommendations for the implementation of measures
+5.1 Regulatory recommendations for the implementation of management measures

-5.1.1 Managing zones
+5.1.1 Management zones

-The zoning is a key element in the existing protected areas management practices.
+The zoning is a key element in current protected areas management practices.
 If the territory of the selected Emerald site needs different regimes for different parts, the zoning approach is suitable for its management.

-This part should define the functional zoning of the site, as well as the possible range of operational management decisions and constraints, related to the access, construction or use of resources in each of the zones.
-All proposed decisions should:
+The functional zoning of the site, as well as the range of operational management decisions and constraints, related to the access, construction or use of resources in each of the zones should be decided.
+Any decision on the management zones should:

-- Ensure the consideration of the analytical information and evaluations given in step 2 in a justified and logical way; - Ensure or lead to the achieving of the goals, overcoming or limiting the impact of the threats, identified in Steps 3,4; - Allow flexibility in the taking of management decisions in case of potential or unexpected changes in the situation, e.g. calamities, etc.
+- Ensure the analytical information and evaluations made in Step 2 are thoroughly considered, in a justified and logical way; - Ensure or lead to (1) the achievement of the goals and (2)overcoming or limiting the impact of the threats identified in Steps 3 and 4; - Guarantee as much as possible (1) the space to maintain of natural processes and the creation of habitats and (2) the space for species, i.e. if and where appropriate non-intervention zones, wilderness and roadless zones; - Allow flexibility in the management decisions in case of potential or unexpected changes in the situation, e.g. calamities, etc.